cotodevel/snemulds/README.md

 Save / Load States:
 	- It is experimental.
 It may or not work consecutively.
 It's recommended to always save then restore a single state at a time.

+Properly Saving / Loading SRAM:
+	- Save in-game, check Options -> SRAM saving and wait for a "SRAM written" message to appear.
+	Right after uncheck this option before reloading other games or shutting down console.
+This ensures your savefile is kept safely.

 Latest stable release: https://bitbucket.org/Coto88/SnemulDS/get/TGDS1.6-Snemulds.zip